KristianKolev/Plugin_Development/README.md

 ## License & Contributions

-See [LICENSE.md](LICENSE.md) for license terms.
+See [LICENSE](LICENSE) for license terms.
 Contributions welcome via issues and pull requests on GitHub.